corndel-swe/java-chessington/docs/day-2-exercises.md

 ## Exercise 2: Inheritance

-To continue on with our theme with maths, we've written a `Rectangle` and a `Square` class inside `exercises/rectangles.js`.
+To continue on with our theme with maths, we've written a `Rectangle` and a `Square` class.

-If you have a quick look through the file, you'll spot that the `Rectangle` and `Square` classes look (and are conceptually) _very_ similar - a sign that we can do some refactoring.
+If you have a quick look through the files, you'll spot that the `Rectangle` and `Square` classes look (and are conceptually) _very_ similar - a sign that we can do some refactoring.